tirthajyoti/Spark-with-Python/README.md

 # Spark with Python
 <p align='center'><img src="https://cdn-images-1.medium.com/max/1202/1*wiXLNwwMyWdyyBuzZnGrWA.png" width="600" height="400"></p>
 ## Apache Spark

-[Apache Spark](https://spark.apache.org/) is one of the hottest new trends in the technology domain.
+<a href="https://spark.apache.org/">Apache Spark</a> is one of the hottest new trends in the technology domain.
 It is the framework with probably the **highest potential to realize the fruit of the marriage between Big Data and Machine Learning**.
-It runs fast (up to 100x faster than traditional <a href="https://www.tutorialspoint.com/hadoop/hadoop_mapreduce.htm">Hadoop MapReduce</a> due to in-memory operation, offers robust, distributed, fault-tolerant data objects (called <a href="https://www.tutorialspoint.com/apache_spark/apache_spark_rdd.htm">RDD</a>), and integrates beautifully with the world of machine learning and graph analytics through supplementary packages like <a href="https://spark.apache.org/mllib/">Mlib</a>) and <a href="https://spark.apache.org/graphx/">GraphX</a>).
+It runs fast (up to 100x faster than traditional <a href="https://www.tutorialspoint.com/hadoop/hadoop_mapreduce.htm">Hadoop MapReduce</a> due to in-memory operation, offers robust, distributed, fault-tolerant data objects (called <a href="https://www.tutorialspoint.com/apache_spark/apache_spark_rdd.htm">RDD</a>), and integrates beautifully with the world of machine learning and graph analytics through supplementary packages like <a href="https://spark.apache.org/mllib/">Mlib</a> and <a href="https://spark.apache.org/graphx/">GraphX</a>.
 <br>
 <p align='center'>
 <img src="https://raw.githubusercontent.com/tirthajyoti/PySpark_Basics/master/Images/Spark%20ecosystem.png" width="400" height="400">